MuriloRoque/marthas_rescue_shooter_game/docs/gdd.md

 ** battle **

-Boss: "How dare you invade my outpost?
+Philip (Boss): "How dare you invade my outpost?
 Who are you?"
 Martha: "Where's him?"
-Boss: "Who are you talking about?
+Philip (Boss): "Who are you talking about?
 Get her!"

 ** BOSS battle **